 Future revenue projection is based on an analysis of historical average annual growth trends for total Village of Golf revenues.
-The average increase of total revenues between 2001 and 2006 was approximately thirty-one percent (31%) for the enterprise fund and approximately forty-three percent (43%) for the general fund.
-This trend is projected to continue due to recent State legislative actions and economic conditions the former trend may not continue.
+The average increase of total revenues between 2001 and 2006 2014 was only approximately thirty-one (31%) three (3%) for the enterprise fund and approximately forty-three percent (43%) thirty-one percent (31%) for the general fund.
+Due to recent State legislative actions and economic conditions the former trend may not continue.